-The Digital Services Act (DSA) is an EU regulation which came into force in EU law in November 2022 and will be directly applicable across the EU.
+The Digital Services Act (DSA) is an EU regulation which came into force in EU law in November 2022 and is directly applicable across the EU.
+This regulation applies in full across all EU Member States from 17 February 2024.

 The DSA is designed to provide greater online safety.
 Organisations for which the DSA applies are required to: